 To explore, head down the main thoroughfare of 37th Avenue from 72nd Street to Junction Boulevard and find yourself in what seems like another country.
 And the best part?
 You’ll have visited a part of New York few other travelers — and even New Yorkers — have ever been.
-Yes, off-the-beaten-path travel is possible in one of the country’s most popular cities.
+Yes, off-the-beaten-path travel is possible in one of the world’s most heavily visited cities.

-Come hungry, and check out some of the best restaurants and bakeries in the neighborhood.
+Come hungry, and check out some of the best restaurants and bakeries in the neighborhood, such as:

 9) Friday Means Free Museums in New York

-While Friday afternoons for most New Yorkers means happy hour time, it also marks the time when some of city’s biggest and best museums throw open their doors and let visitors in for free, including expensive museums such as the Museum of Modern Art (normally $25!) and the International Center for Photography (normally $14).
+While Friday afternoons for most New Yorkers means happy hour, it also marks the time when some of city’s biggest and best museums throw open their doors and let visitors in for free, including otherwise pricey museums such as the Museum of Modern Art (normally $25!) and the International Center for Photography (normally $14).

-Here’s a full list of who’s open for free and at what time on Fridays:
+Here’s a full list of museums that offer free admissions on Fridays:

-• Whitney Museum of American Art (pay what you will, 6 to 9 p.m.)
+• Whitney Museum of American Art (pay what you will, 6 — 9 p.m.)

-• New York Hall of Science (2 to 5 p.m., September through June)
+• New York Hall of Science (2 — 5 p.m., September through June)

 10) Visit Famous Graves